Orthodox Church in America

 The Orthodox Church in America (OCA) is an Eastern Orthodox Christian church based in North America.
-The OCA consists of more than 700 parishes, missions, communities, monasteries and institutions in the United States, Canada and Mexico.
-In 2011, it had an estimated 84,900 members in the United States.
+The OCA consists of more than 680 parishes, missions, communities, monasteries and institutions in the United States, Canada, and Mexico.
+In 2020, it had an estimated 74,415 members in the United States.
 In 2015, the OCA claimed 900,000 baptized members.

 The OCA has its origins in a mission established by eight Russian Orthodox monks in Alaska, then part of Russian America, in 1794.
-This grew into a full diocese of the Russian Orthodox Church named the Diocese of Alaska and Aleutines with the Cathedral in Sitka.
+This grew into a full diocese of the Russian Orthodox Church named the Diocese of Alaska and Aleutines with the Cathedral in Sitka (founded by Russians with the name of Novoarkhangelsk).
+The first Orthodox missionary bishop was in 1840 Saint Innocent of Alaska.
 After the United States purchased Alaska from Russia in 1867, the diocese was granted jurisdiction for all North America and the see moved to San Francisco between 1872 and 1903, and later in New York City after 1903.
 By the late 19th century, the Russian Orthodox Church had grown in other areas of the United States due to the arrival of immigrants from areas of Eastern and Central Europe, many of them formerly of the Eastern Catholic Churches ("Greek Catholics"), and from the Middle East.
 These immigrants, regardless of nationality or ethnic background, were united under a single North American diocese of the Russian Orthodox Church.

 After the Bolshevik Revolution, Patriarch Tikhon of Moscow (previously Bishop of the Diocese of Alaska and Aleutines, named in 1900 also Bishop of all North America) directed all Russian Orthodox churches outside of Russia to govern themselves autonomously.
 Orthodox churches in America became a self-governing Russian Orthodox Greek Catholic Church in America in 1924 under the leadership of Metropolitan Platon (Rozhdestvensky), popularly called the Metropolia (from митрополия).
 The Russian Orthodox Greek Catholic Church in America was granted autocephaly by the Russian Orthodox Church in 1970, and renamed the Orthodox Church in America.
 Its hierarchs are part of the Assembly of Canonical Orthodox Bishops of the United States of America.
 While the OCA is in full communion with most Eastern Orthodox churches in the world, the OCA's autocephaly is not fully recognized.